Homotopy theory for algebras over polynomial monads: Planar trees and -planar trees

 Recall (cf. \cite{SymBat}) that the set $L(\tau)$ of leaves of an $n$-ordered tree $\tau$ has a canonical structure of $n$-ordered set.
 Let $k,l\in L(\tau)$ be leaves of $\tau$ and let $v(k,l)$ be the upmost vertex of $\tau$ which lies below $k$ and $l$ in $\tau$.
 The shortest edge-path in $\tau$ which begins with $k$ (resp. $l$) and ends at $v(k,l)$ determines a unique incoming edge of $v(k,l)$, and hence a unique element $e_k$ (resp. $e_l$) of $|\tau_{v(k,l)}|$.
 By definition we have $k<_r l$ in $L(\tau)$ precisely when $e_k<_r e_l$ in the $n$-ordinal $\tau_{v(k,l)}$.

-The $n$-planarity of the pair $(\tau,S)$ amounts then to the requirement that $S$ dominates the $n$-ordered set $L(\tau)$ in the sense of Definition \ref{domination}.
+The $n$-planarity of the pair $(\tau,S)$ amounts then to the requirement that $S$ \emph{dominates} the $n$-ordered set $L(\tau)$ in the sense of Definition \ref{domination}.
 This ``planar'' description of $n$-planar trees is quite efficient.
-For example, the following labelled decorated tree $\tau$ on the left hand side of the picture
+For example, the decorated tree $\tau$ on the left hand side

 \scalebox{0.9} {